2021 Sidecar World Championship: Calendar

 The 2021 calendar consisted of 7 rounds, each round consisting of 2 races of equal length.

 The French round in Le Mans was part of the 2021 24 Heures Motos event with the FIM Endurance World Championship.
 The British (Donington Park) and Dutch rounds was part of the United Kingdom and Netherlands FIM Superbike World Championship events.
-The Second British round initially scheduled to take place on October 15-17 at Brands Hatch was to be part of the British Superbike finale event before it was cancelled.
-The Racing Commission made the decision to award double points for the final two races of the season to be held in Estoril on 29-31 October.
+The Second British round initially scheduled to take place from 15 to 17 October at Brands Hatch was to be part of the British Superbike finale event before it was cancelled.
+The Racing Commission made the decision to award double points for the final two races of the season to be held in Estoril on 29–31 October.

 Calendar changes due to the COVID-19 pandemic

 The provisional 2021 season calendar was announced on 7 January 2021, with 8 rounds scheduled.
-This included two rounds with the FIM Endurance World Championship, the 24 Heures Motos and Bol d'Or events, an unconfirmed round on 23 - 25 April, but not the two Superbike World Championship events.
+This included two rounds with the FIM Endurance World Championship, the 24 Heures Motos and Bol d'Or events, an unconfirmed round on 23–25 April, but not the two Superbike World Championship events.
 On 9 February 2021 it was announced that the World Sidecar Championship would no longer be part of the 2021 Bol d'Or event due to a lack of sufficient track time and facilities as a result of the COVID-19 pandemic and associated problems.

 Calendar expansions and changes from 2019 to 2021

-The championship will return to Donington Park after a 5 year absence.
+The championship will return to Donington Park after a five-year absence.
 Along with Dutch round, this will be the first time since Spain 2014 that the World Sidecar Championship will be part of a Superbike World Championship round.

-Similarly, the championship will return to Brands Hatch after a 6 year absence, again, as part of a British Superbike event.
+Similarly, the championship will return to Brands Hatch after a six-year absence, again, as part of a British Superbike event.

 The Portuguese round at the Circuito do Estoril, made its debut as the final event of the 2019 championship and has been scheduled again as the final event in 2021.

 The remaining four events of the 2021 calendar were all part of the 2019 championship.